openvinotoolkit/openvino/docs/optimization_guide/ptq_introduction.md

 * It provides significant performance improvement.
 * It suites many hardware available in stock since most of them support 8-bit computation natively.

-8-bit integer quantization lowers precision of weights and activations to 8 bits which leads to almost 4x reduction in the model footprint and significant improvements in inference speed mostly due to lower throughput required for the inference.
-This lowering step is done offline, i.e. before the actual inference, so that the model gets transformed to the quantized representation.
+8-bit integer quantization lowers the precision of weights and activations to 8 bits, which leads to almost 4x reduction in the model footprint and significant improvements in inference speed, mostly due to lower throughput required for the inference.
+This lowering step is done offline, before the actual inference, so that the model gets transformed into the quantized representation.
 The process does not require a training dataset or a training pipeline in the source DL framework.

 ![](../img/quantization_picture.png)